jeremysklarsky/t1-overview/readme.md

 {{/create}}
 ```

-Interpolated data is sent to the template when `render` calls the `serialize` method.
+Interpolated data is sent to the template when `render` as served to it from `serialize`.
 So if you want to access a variable in your template, include it in the `serialize` function on your view (if you've written one - see above discussion of `T1View` for more detail).

 ### Additional T1 Features